 Al Shorta were founded on November 14th 1932, and are the third-oldest team in Iraq.
 They were founded under the name 'Montakhab Al Shorta' (Police XI) and this name lasted until 1962.
 In Montakhab Al Shorta's early years, the squad was formed of policemen in Iraq who were chosen to represent the Iraqi Police force in football tournaments.
 The first three tournaments that they competed in were the 1932-33, 1933-34 and 1934-35 editions of the Prince Ghazi Cup, but they failed to win any of them.

 In 1962, Montakhab Al Shorta became Aliyat Al Shorta (Police Machinery) and they were organised under the Police Games Directorate (up until the formation of the club as a sports club in 1974).
 It was during their time as Aliyat Al Shorta that the club were most successful, winning six League of the Institutes titles in the space of ten years.
-The first came in the 1962-63 season, with the sixth coming in the 1971-72 season.
+The first came in the 1962-63 season, with further successes coming in the 1965-66, 1967-68, 1968-69, 1969-70 and 1971-72 seasons.
+Moreover, Aliyat Al Shorta were on the top of the table in the 1966-67 season before that edition of the competition was cancelled due to the Six-Day War.
 In 1971, Aliyat Al Shorta reached the final of the Asian Champion Club Tournament and were set to face Israeli club Maccabi Tel Aviv.
 However, Aliyat Al Shorta refused to play the Israeli side for political reasons and therefore automatically lost the game.

 In 1974, Aliyat Al Shorta merged with the other two Police teams in Iraq (Shorta Al Najda and Kuliya Al Shorta) to form the sports club of Al Shorta, the only club representing the Iraqi Police force today.
 The first trophy Al Shorta won since the change was in 1976 when they won the 1976 Arab Police Quartet Championship.
 1978 saw them win it again but the tournament was under the new name of 'Arab Police Championship Cup'.
 Al Shorta won the tournament for the third and final time in 1985.
 A year later, they competed in the Saddam International Tournament but disappointingly failed to advance past the group stages.